reflectoring/reflectoring.github.io/_posts/methodology/2017-02-14-How to Random.md

 ---
 From time to time we need a generated Number in Java.
 In this case we are normally using [java.util.Random](https://docs.oracle.com/javase/7/docs/api/java/util/Random.html) which provides a stream of pseudo generated Number.
 But there´re some use cases in which the direct usage could couse some unexpected problems.

-This ist the ordinary way to generate an Number:
+This is the ordinary way to generate an Number:

 ```
 ---Random---